Improving Topic Modeling by Distilling Soft Labels from Language Models

 \section{Conclusion}

 We propose a novel technique for enhancing neural topic modeling that uses the NLU capabilities of the language models to generate a soft label distribution as the reconstruction target for neural topic models.
-This is done by projecting the temperature-scaled softmax distribution of the next token prediction immediately following the prompt onto our defined vocab, before training the neural topic model using the final hidden state as input.
-In extensive experiments on three datasets, we achieve SOTA performance in terms of topic coherence and purity, while maintaining high diversity.
+This is done by projecting the temperature-scaled softmax distribution of the next token prediction immediately following the prompt onto our defined vocabulary, before training the neural topic model using the final hidden state as input.
+In extensive experiments on three datasets, we demonstrated that our approach achieves state-of-the-art performance in terms of topic coherence and purity, while maintaining high diversity.
 We also introduce a retrieval-based evaluation metric where we showed that the predicted topic distribution from our method achieved the highest precision for retrieving semantically similar documents according to the ground-truth label.

 In future work, we will experiment with different prompting strategies such as few-shot learning \citep{brown2020language} and chain-of-thought (CoT) prompting \citep{wei2022chain} to more effectively generate the soft label targets.
-Lastly, we will also explore the effectiveness of using the inferred topic for retrieval-based downstream applications, which has shown to be a promising direction based on the results from our experiments.
+We will also adapt our approach to perform multi-modal topic modeling using different types of vision-language models.
+Lastly, we will also explore the effectiveness of using the inferred topic for retrieval-based downstream applications, which has proven to be a promising direction based on the results from our experiments.